Our Commitment to Antiracism

 However, as an organization, we have fallen woefully short in producing plays written by BIPOC.

-Our annual Fall Festival is a “blinded” competition.
-Plays submitted for consideration go through an intensive selection process—being read, reread, and passionately discussed amongst our dedicated readers.
+For our Fall Festival, plays submitted for consideration go through an intensive selection process—being read, reread, and passionately discussed amongst our dedicated readers.
 Throughout, the playwrights’ identities are kept secret.
 While this can yield surprising and wonderful results, we now know that unconscious bias exists in the process and we are confronting it head on.

 We must change the landscape upon which ANPF was built.
 We are no longer satisfied with incremental change and commit to the following antiracist actions:

 Beginning in 2021,

 - We pledge that at least 50% of the plays we present each year will be the work of BIPOC playwrights.

 - We will launch a new initiative called “Pass the Pen,” which will reserve fifty spaces for invited BIPOC playwrights to submit plays for consideration in our Fall Festival, free of charge.